kadena-community/kadena.js/packages/apps/docs/src/docs/reference/kadena-client/kadena-js.md

 const [txOneSigned, txTwoSigned] = quicksignWithEckoWallet([txOne, txTwo]);
 ```

-### Sign with a public and secret key pair
+## createSignWithKeypair

-If you have a secret key in a safe environment—for example, a server environment or CI test pipeline—you can sign transactions with the `createSignWithKeypair` function to returns the `sign` function.
+Use `createSignWithKeypair` to sign transactions using a secret key in a safe environment such as a server environment or CI test pipeline and return the `sign` function.

-The `IKeyPair` interface is defined as followis:
+The `IKeyPair` interface is defined as follows:

 ```typescript
 interface IKeyPair {